chinmaymk/aikit/docs/guide/getting-started.md

 ## Streaming Responses

 Who has time to wait for a full response?
-Let's stream it like it's hot.
+Let's stream it in real-time.

 ```typescript
 import { createProvider, userText, printStream } from '@chinmaymk/aikit';